GrammaticalFramework/GF/contrib/py-bindings/example.rst

 >>> import gf

-then load a .pgf file, like this tiny example:
+then load a PGF file, like this tiny example:

 >>> pgf = gf.read_pgf("Query.pgf")